 The town of Kingaroy in Queensland’s South Burnett region, home to one of Australia’s first commercial peanut crops, is facing the possibility of losing its title of the “peanut capital of Australia”.
-Up until recently, the area produced the majority of Australia’s peanuts, but Kingaroy growers say their production is dwindling due to increasingly unpredictable summer rainfall, which has decreased by seven percent in the Burnett area over the past three decades.
-And climate scientists predict this trend is set to continue.
+Up until recently, the area produced the majority of Aussie peanuts.
+However, Kingaroy growers say their production is dwindling due to increasingly unpredictable summer rainfall, which has decreased by seven percent in the Burnett area over the past three decades.
+Climate scientists predict this trend will continue.

-Second-generation Kingaroy peanut grower Peter Howlett recently told ABC News that hot, dry weather and variable rainfall over the summer growing season had delayed his harvest by two months, while south of Kingaroy, peanut farmer Julian Cross hasn’t planted a crop for two years.
-Peanuts are generally quite drought-tolerant, but they won’t return a good profit for farmers if they don’t get adequate water and nutrition.
+Second-generation Kingaroy peanut grower Peter Howlett recently told ABC News that hot, dry weather and variable rainfall over the summer growing season had delayed his harvest by two months.
+Meanwhile, south of Kingaroy, peanut farmer Julian Cross hasn’t planted a crop for two years.
+Peanuts are generally quite drought-tolerant, but they won’t return a good profit if they don’t get adequate water and nutrition.
 Last year’s conditions were so difficult, Kingaroy growers only produced around 10 percent of their average yield.

-Kingaroy is still home to Australia’s largest peanut processing facility, which is now owned by Bega after the food giant bought peanut processor the Peanut Company of Australia in 2018.
-According to Bega Foods Executive General Manager Adam McNamara, South Burnett peanuts – most of which are grown under dryland conditions, which means growers rely on seasonal rains – will only account for around 20 percent of Australia’s supply this season, with a greater supply coming from irrigated crops in the Bundaberg region and other Queensland growing areas with greater water availability.
+Kingaroy is still home to Australia’s largest peanut processing facility.
+Bega now owns the Peanut Company of Australia; the food giant acquired the peanut processor in 2018.
+Most South Burnett peanuts are grown under dryland conditions, which means growers rely on seasonal rains.
+According to Bega Foods Executive General Manager Adam McNamara, South Burnett peanuts will only account for around 20 percent of Australia’s supply this season.
+A greater supply will instead come from irrigated crops in the Bundaberg region and other Queensland growing areas with greater water availability.